yestinj/inetvis/README.md

 2. Install the following dependencies:
     * `sudo apt-get install libpcap-dev qt5-default`

+It has been noted that the following dependencies were also required on Linux Mint based systems:

+`sudo apt-get install libqglviewer-dev libqglviewer2`

 Once the dependencies are installed, clone this repository if you haven't already.

 1. Clone the github repo into the `inetvis` directory: